Jackson Library Renovation

 Overview and Updates

 We are very excited that the campus has received funding to renovate Jackson Library!
-We look forward to discussing design issues and priorities with campus stakeholders during fall 2022 and spring 2023.
-Construction is not expected to begin until 2024.
+We look forward to working with the campus to design a library that will serve UNCG and the community for decades to come.
+Construction is not expected to begin until early in 2025.

 We will be using this site to provide the UNCG campus community with updates and information.